-The travelling, subsistence and related expenses policy apply to all employees including chief officers.
+The Travelling, Subsistence and Related Expenses Policy applies to all employees including chief officers.

 The reimbursement of professional fees for certain occupational groups is covered by the personnel code and applies to all relevant employees regardless of grade.

-Where employees have exercised their statutory right to become members of the Local Government Pension Scheme, the council is required to make a contribution to the scheme representing a percentage of the pensionable remuneration due under the contract of employment of that employee.
+When employees become members of the Local Government Pension Scheme, the council is required to make a contribution to the scheme representing a percentage of the pensionable remuneration due under the contract of employment of that employee.
 The rate of contribution is set by actuaries advising the Lancashire Pension Fund and reviewed on a triennial basis in order to ensure the scheme is appropriately funded.
 The employer contribution rates are set by statute and are available from the payroll team.

-The chief executive is the council's appointed returning officer and is personally (not corporately) liable for the management of elections and referendums.
-The fee payable to the returning officer for European, UK Parliamentary, Police and Crime Commissioner and any other election or referendum organised nationally and paid for from central government.
-The fee payable to the returning officer for a local election, (which is held every four years) is the same as the fee set nationally for an equivalent election/ referendum, which is run on the local authority boundary.
+The chief executive is the council’s appointed Returning Officer and is personally (not corporately) liable for the management of elections and referendums.
+The fee payable to the Returning Officer for UK Parliamentary, Police and Crime Commissioner and any other election or referendum organised nationally is set and paid for from central government.
+The fee payable to the Returning Officer for a local election, (which is held every four years) is the same as the fee set nationally for an equivalent election/ referendum, which is run on the local authority boundary.

 Redundancy payments, severance payments and retirement

 In exceptional circumstances the council may make a termination payment to an individual under a settlement agreement.
-Such agreements protect the council where there is a risk of high financial impact and/or damage to the council's business or reputation.
-Payments are authorised by the chief executive or his delegated officers.
-In the event a settlement agreement involving the chief executive or a chief officer, where the payment exceeds £100,000, the decision would be made by the council based on a recommendation from the chief officers employment committee.
+Such agreements protect the council where there is a risk of high financial impact and/or damage to the council’s business or reputation.
+Payments are authorised in accordance with the statutory guidance on special severance payments.

 Re-employment/Re-engagement of former employees